cliffparnitzky/ExtendedMemberInserttags/README.md

 Compatibility
 -------------

-- min.
-Contao version: >= 3.2.0
+- Contao version >= 3.2.0 ... <  3.6.0
-- max.
-Contao version: <  3.6.0
+- Contao version >= 4.4.0

 Dependency
 ----------

-- There are no dependencies to other extensions, that have to be installed.
+There are no dependencies to other extensions, that have to be installed.

 Insert tags